Student Loan Amortization: How EMI Repayment and Interest Work in India

 How Does Student Loan Amortization Work?

-When you take out a student loan, your lender will create a student loan amortization schedule that outlines your payments over the life of the loan.
-Here's a simple breakdown of how amortization works:
+When you take out a student loan, your lender creates a loan amortization schedule that outlines your EMI payments over the tenure.
+Here is a simple breakdown:

 1. Initial Payments

-In the early years of your loan, the bulk of your monthly payment goes toward covering the interest charges, and a small portion goes toward reducing your principal balance.
+In the early months, the bulk of your EMI goes toward covering the interest charges, and only a small portion reduces your principal balance.
+This is because interest is calculated on the full outstanding principal using the reducing-balance method.

 2. Later Payments

-As you continue making payments, a greater portion of your monthly payment will be applied to the principal, while a smaller portion will be allocated to interest.
-This shift helps you pay off the loan more quickly as you progress through the term.
+As you continue making EMIs, a greater portion of each payment is applied to the principal, while less goes toward interest.
+This shift accelerates paydown as the loan matures.

 4. Amortization Table